 Modern life puts you at a disadvantage if you can’t cope with the internet and our club was started as a way to provide help to people who lacked the experience to cope with this technology.

 It starts to get a bit tricky when things go wrong.
 It might just be something simple that doesn’t work as it should.
 Or a mysterious error message that means nothing to you.
 It can be confusing and sometimes expensive to sort out.

 That’s where we come in.
 We have a thriving group of mainly retired members who needed a little more help.
-We provide training to help you to get the most from your computer but we also help when things go wrong, giving advice that will save you time and money.
+We provide training to help you get the most from your computer but we also help when things go wrong, giving advice that will save you time and money.

-The club was established in 2016 in Fornham All Saints, Bury St Edmund, and is run by volunteers.
+The club was established in 2016 in Fornham All Saints, Bury St Edmunds, and is run by volunteers.
 A small team of presenters provides a wide range of tutorials to improve your skills and we are happy to help out when you have a particular problem and need a bit more help.